We have five factories and 19 years of experience in plant extracts

 Citrus bioflavonoids can also support the health of the heart muscle itself.
 They may provide protection against damage caused by free radicals and inflammation, thus preserving the heart's function.

-In conclusion, incorporating a diet rich in Citrus bioflavonoids can significantly contribute to cardiovascular health by improving vascular function, reducing blood pressure, managing cholesterol, preventing blood clots, providing antioxidant protection, and supporting the health of the heart muscle.
+In conclusion, incorporating a diet rich in citrus bioflavonoids can significantly contribute to cardiovascular health by improving vascular function, reducing blood pressure, managing cholesterol, preventing blood clots, providing antioxidant protection, and supporting the health of the heart muscle.
 However, it's important to consult with a healthcare professional before making significant dietary changes, especially if you have pre-existing heart conditions.

 8. **Potential Anti-Cancer Benefits**